 The everyman comedian who turned his family's neuroses into a sitcom empire, making the mundane hilarious for a decade.

-Ray Romano didn't become a stand-up comic until his mid-twenties, working his way through the clubs of New York with a shambling, relatable style centered on marriage, parents, and the petty frustrations of life.
-That exact material became the bedrock of 'Everybody Loves Raymond,' a sitcom that dominated television for nine seasons by mining comedy from the quiet war between a sportswriter, his wife, and his intrusively loving parents across the street.
-Romano's genius was in playing the bemused, often hapless center of this storm with a deadpan authenticity that felt less like acting and more like confession.
-The show's success made him a household name and one of television's highest-paid stars.
-He later proved his dramatic chops in projects like 'Men of a Certain Age' and lent his distinctive voice to the 'Ice Age' franchise, but his legacy is forever tied to the perfectly observed chaos of the Barone household.
+Ray Romano headlined 'Everybody Loves Raymond,' a sitcom that dominated television for nine seasons.
+He did not start stand-up comedy until his mid-twenties.
+He worked through New York clubs with a shambling, relatable style centered on marriage, parents, and the petty frustrations of life.
+That material became the bedrock of the show, which mined comedy from the quiet war between a sportswriter, his wife, and his intrusively loving parents across the street.
+Romano played the bemused, often hapless center of this storm with deadpan authenticity.
+The show's success made him one of television's highest-paid stars.
+He later proved his dramatic chops in projects like 'Men of a Certain Age' and lent his distinctive voice to the 'Ice Age' franchise.
+His legacy is tied to the perfectly observed chaos of the Barone household.

 1946–1964